manuel-serrano/hiphop/doc/api.md

 ### <hiphop.if> ###
 [:@glyphicon glyphicon-tag tag]

-Evaluate an expression which must return a boolean value.
-The expression is given by a callback to the `exprs` attribute, or by a signal presence (`rjs.present(sigName)` for instance), or a signal value, if boolean.
+Evaluate a standard expression which must return a boolean value.
 This node takes one or two children, which are respectively the then and else branches.

 The following example will emit `O1` if the signal `I1` is present, and `O2` if the value of the signal `O2` is superior or equals to 2.